MinecraftForge/MinecraftForge/fml/install/README.txt

 To install this source code for development purposes, extract this zip file into an mcp installation containing vanilla jars only.
 It should create a new folder "fml" inside that installation.

+Be sure that you have both vanilla client jars, and the vanilla server jar installed as per the MCP install instructions.
+Both are required for FML to run properly.

 Once extracted, run the install.sh or install.bat script provided from the fml directory.
 It should decompile and patch your MCP source code for the client